Mother’s Day Crochet Gift Idea–Spa Set

 Great Idea….but what’s the price?

-4 worsted/aran weight 100% cotton yarn such as Lily Sugar’n’Cream or Paintbox cotton in three colors—a medium, a light, and a white are preferred, but ultimately up to you, but you will need one ball of each color plus a little extra of the medium color, and a Jumbo sized (#7 jumbo) yarn such as Bernat Maker Big, for the basket, one skein will be needed
+4 worsted/Aran weight 100% cotton yarn such as Lily Sugar’n’Cream or Paintbox cotton (my favorite!) in three colors—a medium, a light, and a white is preferred, but ultimately up to you, but you will need one ball of each color plus a little extra of the medium color, and a Jumbo sized (#7 jumbo) yarn such as Bernat Maker Big, for the basket, one skein will be needed

 • Yarn needle for weaving in ends

 Not important for this pattern

 Also not important for this pattern as this is a personal preference.
 Each pattern is written so that you can make it bigger or smaller easily.

 Chain 3 at the beginning does count as a dc unless otherwise stated.

 Once you have created your starting chain, turn the chain over so that the back “hump” is showing, and work your stitches into that.
 This creates a much neater edge to work with when doing a border.